-If inclement weather seems likely and makes it necessary to close school after it has started for the day, we would appreciate your cooperation in staying informed and making arrangements to get your children home or picked up as promptly as possible.
+If inclement weather seems likely and makes it necessary to close school after it has started for the day, cooperation in staying informed is appreciated and arrangements made as promptly as possible to get children picked up.

-Please make sure that your Emergency Contact Information remains updated in RenWeb, including all phone/cell numbers, pagers, and e-mail addresses so that you can be reached in case of an emergency.
+Please make sure that the Emergency Contact Information remains updated in RenWeb, including all phone/cell numbers, pagers, and e-mail addresses so that you can be reached in case of an emergency.
 Please be aware that students will not be released to anyone other than a parent, guardian or person listed on that student's Emergency Contact Information with appropriate identification.
-Therefore, ensure that the Transportation information for your child(ren) in RenWeb is also current.
+Therefore, ensure that the Transportation information in RenWeb is also current.